-Start your day off with a brisk hike on one of the 6.2 miles of hiking trails in Hot Spring State Park in Thermopolis.
-Picnic at one of the areas provided in the park, then relax the rest of the afternoon away by soaking in the free bath house, where the water is maintained at 104 degrees.
+Start your day off with a brisk hike on one of the 6.2 miles of trails in Hot Springs State Park in Thermopolis.
+Picnic at one of the areas provided in the park, then relax the rest of the afternoon away by soaking in the free bathhouse, where the water is maintained at 104 degrees.

 Before leaving the park, check out the Big Spring, a Technicolor turquoise and green pool that pumps out 3.6 million gallons of 127-degree water daily.
 Finally, head to Thermopolis for dinner and to spend the night.